 - iOS and Android applications for patients

-Registration is obligatory for both telemedicine doctors’ apps and solutions for patients.
-The registration process is the first, basic step.
-Regarding healthcare, this step is essential.
-Doctors need to be thoroughly checked to ensure their competence.
+Registration is obligatory for both telemedicine apps for doctors and solutions for patients.
+The registration process is the necessary first, basic step for all users.

-Searching for a specialist and booking appointment time lets people search for a doctor with an essential specialization and schedule a call.
-This helps patients make an appointment from their homes in the most transparent manner.
+The searching option lets people find a doctor with the required specialization and schedule a call.
+Patients make an appointment from their homes in the most transparent manner.

-Chat is another useful feature.
-Doctors can use chat function as a quick reminder for their patients.
-Chat can quickly help clarify a remaining concern or question after a video appointment.
-No need to reschedule another new video call.
+Text messaging is another useful feature.
+Doctors can use the chat function as a quick reminder for their patients.

-Information sharing in a secure way is crucial for both patients and doctors.
-Everything must be secure: communication, saving sensitive data, and sharing medical records.
-Security is possible only when users follow strict security rules and implement relevant protocols:
+Security is possible only when users follow strict rules and implement relevant protocols:

 - sign all requests with a short-lived token for user authentication